 - Academic Achievement: The Academic Achievement Indicator reflects how district students are doing at meeting the state's proficiency goal, based on mean scale scores and percentile ranks of schools on Colorado's standardized assessments.
-This Indicator includes results from CMAS English language arts; CMAS mathematics; Colorado Spanish language arts (ACCESS); CMAS science; PSAT 9 & 10 and the alternate DLM/CoAlt assessments.
+This Indicator includes results from CMAS English language arts; CMAS mathematics; Colorado Spanish language arts (ACCESS); CMAS science (not available for 2022); PSAT 9 & 10 and the alternate DLM/CoAlt assessments.
 Performance is determined overall by content area, as well as by disaggregated student groups.
 Disaggregated groups include English learners, free/reduced price lunch eligible, minority students, and students with disabilities. - Academic Growth: The Academic Growth Indicator reflects academic progress using the Colorado Growth Model.
 This Indicator reflects normative (median) growth: how the academic progress of the students in the district compared to that of other students statewide with a similar content proficiency score history or similar English language proficiency (ACCESS) score history.
-As is the case with the achievement indicator, results are calculated at both the overall level and for disaggregated student groups. - Postsecondary and Workforce Readiness: The Postsecondary and Workforce Readiness Indicator reflects student preparedness for college or careers upon completing high school.
+As is the case with the achievement indicator, results are calculated at both the overall level and for disaggregated studentgroups.
+For 2022, growth participation rates have also been included to support understanding and use of the data. - Postsecondary and Workforce Readiness: The Postsecondary and Workforce Readiness Indicator reflects student preparedness for college or careers upon completing high school.

 This indicator reflects student graduation rates, disaggregated graduation rates for historically disadvantaged students (free/reduced price lunch eligible, minority students, students with disabilities, English learners), dropout rates, Colorado SAT mean scale scores, and matriculation rates that represent the percent of high school graduates that go on to CTE programs, community colleges, or 4-year institutions.
 Additionally, industry credentials, as recognized by the Colorado Workforce Development Council, will be included in CTE and overall matriculation rates calculations.
 Lastly, students that have earned a college degree during high school will also be included in the overall, 2-yr, and/or 4-yr rates.

-• On-Track Growth (Forthcoming): While not currently included in the performance framework reports, it is a required performance indicator for inclusion in annually-determined school and district rating calculations: "Student academic growth to standards, based on students' progress toward meeting the state standards... or for students who meet grade-level expectations on the state standards, progress toward higher levels of achievement, if available, as measured by the statewide assessments."
+CMAS On-Track Growth (Forthcoming): While not currently included in the performance framework reports, it is a required performance indicator for inclusion in annually-determined school and district rating calculations: "Student academic growth to standards, based on students' progress toward meeting the state standards... or for students who meet grade-level expectations on the state standards, progress toward higher levels of achievement, if available, as measured by the statewide assessments."
 22-11-204(1)(a)(III).
 This statutory requirement has led to the development of an On-Track Growth metric that measures whether a student is making enough growth to move towards grade level expectations.
-In fall 2019, the State Board of Education voted to include On Track Growth as a separate performance indicator for elementary and middle schools no sooner than the 2021 performance framework report release for information and 2022 for points.
+In fall 2019, the State Board of Education voted to include On-Track Growth as a separate performance indicator for elementary and middle schools no sooner than the 2021 performance framework report release for information and 2022 for points.
+Due to the twoyear pause, the inclusion of on-track CMAS growth has been delayed and will be included in frameworks no sooner than the 2022-2023 school year for informational purposes and 2023-24 for points.
+Investigation of On-Track Growth metric at the high school and district levels will also resume but would be available for use in frameworks no sooner than 2023-24 for informational purposes and 2024-25 for points.